Articles & Resources - Injury Prevention

 If you are involved in sports or physical activities long enough you have probably experienced an injury of some kind - a sprained ankle, “tendonitis”, sore knees, or worse, torn cartilage or a broken bone.

 Chronic injuries on the other hand typically have no obvious cause, progress slowly, and the symptoms are often vague or “minor”.
-If not dealt with early, these vague and ‘minor’ symptoms can ultimately progress into an injury that results in forced time off from your sport or activity.
+If not dealt with early, these vague and ‘minor’ symptoms can ultimately progress into an injury that results in forced time off from your sport or activity or even surgery.

-Other variables contributing to chronic injuries include improper equipment, poor technique and inadequate recovery time, variables that are under our control.
+Variables contributing to chronic injuries include inadequate preparation or training habits, poor fitting equipment, inefficient technique and inadequate recovery time - variables that are under our control.
 And this is the key: we have the ability to control and manipulate variables within our training program and activities that can prevent most, if not all, chronic injuries.

-But as preventable as they may be chronic injuries can be difficult to treat.
-The causes can be subtle and multi-factorial, so the clinician must often be a good detective.
+But as preventable as they may be, chronic injuries can be difficult to treat.
+The causes can be subtle and multi-factorial, the treating clinician must often be a good detective.
 Is it the training program and if so, what part of the program?
 Is it the frequency, the volume, the intensity or a combination of the three?
 Is it improper footwear, poor bike fit, improper technique or body mechanics?
+Does the recovery time match the training load?
 All variables have to be considered when trying to find the cause and developing an appropriate treatment and prevention plan.

-- Equipment includes utilizing the appropriate activity specific equipment such as proper footwear for running or hiking, bike fit for cycling, racquet, and golf club fit, etc.
+- Equipment includes utilizing the appropriate activity specific equipment such as proper footwear for running or hiking, bike fit for cycling, racquet fir for racquet sports, and golf club fit, etc.

-- Technique refers to correct form and/or body mechanics when performing a movement or sport.
+- Technique refers to correct form and body mechanics when training and performing.

 - Recovery includes adequate rest within a training program so the body can replenish, adapt and get stronger.

 Preparation is the foundation of injury prevention.
-Simply speaking, the goal of preparation is to increase the bodies’ tolerance so the demand of any particular sport or activity does not break it down to the point of injury.
-The better prepared the body is, the less the stress on it.
+Simply speaking, the goal of preparation is to increase the bodies’ physiological tolerance so the mechanical demand of any particular sport or activity does not stress it to the point of injury.
+The better prepared the body is, the greater the tolerance for stress.